michael-hamilton/Quartz/docs/documentation.md

 A single row can contain up to 12 columns, including a mixture of different sized columns, so long as the sum of their sizes is less than or equal to 12.

 Columns must exist inside of a `.container` element.
 To create a column, apply the class `.col` to an element, along with a column size class and a breakpoint size class.
 Columns can be from 1 to 12 columns wide.
 Use the class `.col-*` where `*` is the size of the column to be created.
 Breakpoint size classes are either `.large`, `.medium`, or `.small`.
 They are explained further below.
+Containers will expand to the full width of the viewport (minus padding) on screens `767px` or smaller.
+On screens larger than `767px`, the width of the container will expand to either `960px` or `80%` of the viewport, whichever is smaller.

 #####Example
 	<div class="container">